dyne/dnscrypt-proxy/README.markdown

 Disclaimer
 ----------

-DNSCrypt is about *authentication*, not secrecy.
+DNSCrypt verifies that responses you get from a DNS provider have been actually sent by that provider, and haven't been tampered with.

+This is not a VPN.
+It doesn't mask your IP address, and if you are using it with a public DNS service, be aware that it will (and has to) decrypt your queries.

 If you are using it for privacy, it might do the opposite of what you are trying to achieve.

-It verifies that responses you get from a DNS provider have been actually sent by that provider.
-But providers receive queries that include your public key, and can use it to track you even if your public IP changes.
-This can be mitigated by enabling the Ephemeral Keys feature (`-E`) introduced in dnscrypt-proxy 1.5.0.

-It also doesn’t prevent them from logging, sharing and selling the data.
-Some dnscrypt-enabled providers say they don’t log, others are companies openly monetizing the data they collect.

-In any case, the dnscrypt protocol itself cannot do anything to prevent that, and it wasn’t designed to.
-It’s about authentication.

-It is not a VPN.
-And if you are using a VPN, you don’t need it (would you rather give all your data to one company or two?).
+It you are using it to prevent VPN "leaks", this isn't the right tool either: the proper way to prevent VPN "leaks" is to avoid sending data to yet another third party: use a VPN service that operates its own DNS resolvers.

 Description
 -----------